-The data is set up based on the monthly figures for 67 of the 80 state parks and historic sites that report attendance.
+The data is set up based on the monthly figures for 90 of the 93 state parks and historic sites that report attendance.
 The camping unit figures are from camping permit sales.
-Total visitors include campers, cabin and hotel guests, and day-use visitors.
-The column for motel rooms/cabins rented reflects totals from our contracted concession-run operations.
+Total visitors include campers, lodging guests and day-use visitors.
+The column for lodging units rented reflects the total number of nightly rentals for park-operated lodging and our contracted concession-run operations.

 Economic Impact of Katy Trail State Park

 Katy Trail State Park, the nation’s premier rail-trail conversion, has a positive economic impact on the state and local trail communities.
 Hundreds of businesses along the Katy Trail provide a variety of tourism-related services, from wineries, restaurants and shops to bed and breakfast inns, hotels, and campgrounds.
 The Katy Trail has been a catalyst for tourism development, and many small businesses depend on the trail for an ongoing stream of customers.
 An economic impact study released in 2012 found that trail-related expenditures made by these customers in 2011 generated nearly $18.5 million a year in economic impact for the state, and supported 367 jobs with a payroll of $5.1 million.
 The overall economic impact to the local trail communities from visitor spending is $8.2 million.
 For every dollar spent by Missouri State Parks to operate Katy Trail State Park, Missouri’s economy saw an $18 return on investment.